Learn about the measures taken to minimise the impact of aircraft noise on communities surrounding airports

 Airport Environs Overlay and Melbourne Airport Environs Overlay

-The Airport Environs Overlay (AEO) and Melbourne Airport Environs Overlay (MAEO) controls are used to limit noise-sensitive uses and the impacts of aircraft noise on development through measures designed to minimise the noise.
-These measures are guided by Australian Standard 2021-2015: Acoustics – Aircraft noise intrusion - Building siting and construction and include insulation and window treatments.
+Planning schemes limit the intensification of noise-sensitive land uses (such as homes, schools, and hospitals) in areas within the 20 ANEF and 25 ANEF, through the Airport Environs Overlay (AEO) and Melbourne Airport Environs Overlay (MAEO).
+These planning controls are used to limit the impacts of aircraft noise on development through measures designed to minimise the noise.
+These measures are guided by Australian Standard 2021-2015: Acoustics – Aircraft noise intrusion – Building siting and construction (PDF 313.3 KB) and include insulation and window treatments, among other noise mitigation solutions.

 Alternative noise metrics

-Victoria, in agreeing to include the National Airports Safeguarding Framework in the planning system, will implement the alternative noise metrics (known as 'N' Contours or 'Number Above' Contours) in strategic planning decisions only, where there is potential for future communities to be unnecessarily exposed to aircraft noise.
-For example, a proposal to rezone land to facilitate more intensive residential development within airport environs.
+Victoria, in agreeing to include the National Airports Safeguarding Framework in the planning system, implements N contours as an alternative noise metric for consideration in strategic planning decisions only, where there is potential for future communities to be unnecessarily exposed to aircraft noise (refer to Clause 18.02-7S).